open-telemetry/oteps/text/0156-columnar-encoding.md

   parameter will be added to the `otelarrow` receiver to disable this default behavior to support specific uses.
 * `otelarrow` Exporter: By default the `otelarrow` exporter should initiate a connection to the `ArrowStreamService` endpoint of the target receiver.
-If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the classic OTLP protocol.
+If this connection fails because the `ArrowStreamService` is not implemented by the target, the exporter must automatically fall back on the behavior of the OTLP protocol.
 A configuration parameter could be added to disable this default behavior.

 The implementation of these two rules should allow a seamless and